sammyd/NotifyMeNotifyYou_iOSConfSG2016/NotifyMeNotifyYou.md

 - via the Service Extension point
 - Think of it as a `.filter()` operation
-- Provided with notification request - return content
+- Provided with notification request—return content
 - Limited time to perform processing

 ---